Ckalia11/emvideo/README.md

 # emvideo

-## emvideo
+## About
-emvideo is a video hosting platform that enables users to browse popular videos, upload and manage their own content, and subscribe to content providers.
-The motivation behind building emvideo was to see if I could built a platform like Youtube.
+emvideo is a platform that enables users to browse videos and upload and manage their own content.
+The motivation behind building emvideo was to build a full stack application from scratch and to try and mirror YouTube; a platform I use everyday.

 ## How to use emvideo
 emvideo is not currently hosted on the web.
 To use emvideo you need to: